-Between the chillier morning air, wind, fog, and crazy rain, unpredictable Fall weather may be one reason to take refuge in your trusty ol' gym.
-Treadmills might feel safer and more-controlled, but you might even find the workout feels a little easier.
+Chillier Fall air, possible thunderstorms, and unpredictable weather as well as less sunlight this time of year may be one reason to take refuge in your trusty ol' gym.
+Treadmills might feel safer and more controlled, but you might even find the workout feels a little easier.
 Don't sell yourself short!
 Use these tips to upgrade your treadmill time and maximize the benefits of your run.

 To Burn More Calories

 - Do intervals: Running at a consistent pace is great for longer training runs, but during shorter workouts, increase the intensity by including speed intervals.
 By alternating between running a few minutes at a moderate pace and throwing in bursts at a quicker pace (or even sprinting), you'll burn more calories, build endurance, and become a faster, stronger runner.
 Not to mention, intervals have also been proven to fight belly fat.
 Here's a 30-minute treadmill interval workout for you to try.